cr0hn/dockerscan/README.rst

 There are many tasks to do.
 You can check the `Issues <https://github.com/cr0hn/dockerscan/issues/>`_ and send us a Pull Request.

-Also you can read the `TODO <https://github.com/cr0hn/dockerscan/blob/master/TODO.md>`_ file.

 License
 =======